SackeyDavid/cursor-eod-mcp/README.md

 # Cursor EOD MCP (Slack)

-A simple MCP server for Cursor that sends your end-of-day (EOD) updates to Slack.
+A simple MCP server that sends your end-of-day (EOD) updates to Slack.

+## IDE Compatibility

+This MCP server uses the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/), an open protocol that works with IDEs that support MCP.
+Currently supported:

+- **Cursor** — Native MCP support
+- **VS Code** — MCP support via [GitHub Copilot](https://code.visualstudio.com/docs/copilot/customization/mcp-servers)

+The server is built on the standard MCP SDK and will work with any MCP-compatible client.

 ## What you need
 - Node.js 18 or newer
-- Cursor installed (MCP enabled)
+- **Cursor** (with MCP enabled) or **VS Code** (with GitHub Copilot)
 - A Slack workspace where you can create an app
 - Slack tokens:
   - Bot token (starts with `xoxb-`) — required to post